Alexia KOLPAK, et al.

 molecules.
 As a first-order test of this prediction, DFT

-calculations including solvent effects for 11 different templated
+calculations including solvent effects for 11 different

-respectively) over all 11 derivatives.
+solvents, respectively) over all 11 derivatives.

-[0080] An important consequence of this behavior was that, unlike
+[0080] An important consequence of this behavior was that,

-H-bonds between free molecules in solution, the H-bond
+unlike H-bonds between free molecules in solution, the H-bond

 interactions in the azo/CNT system did not provide a significant

-entropic contribution to the free energy of the system by breaking
+entropic contribution to the free energy of the system by

-phenyl rotation for close-packed azobenzene molecules confirmed
+to phenyl rotation for close-packed azobenzene molecules

-not occur at any reasonable temperature.
+rotations will not occur at any reasonable temperature.

 [0081] While simultaneously increasing the volumetric energy